Articles and Features

 By Benedetta Ricci

-The term ‘art colony’ typically refers to the turn-of-the-twentieth-century international phenomenon that involved close-knit groups of like-minded artists escaping the frantic city life in favour of quiet rural environments in what became a mass movement from urban centres into the countryside.
-Away from everyday distractions, the artists would focus on their creative practice, simultaneously shaping some of the major art movements of the century, and experimenting alternative forms of communal living.
+The term ‘art colony’ typically refers to the turn-of-the-twentieth-century international phenomenon that involved close-knit groups of like-minded artists escaping the frantic city life in favor of quiet rural environments in what became a mass movement from urban centers into the countryside.
+Away from everyday distractions, the artists would focus on their creative practice, simultaneously shaping some of the major art movements of the century, and experimenting with alternative forms of communal living.

-Besides being partly conjured by art communes in the 1960s and 1970s, partly living on in artist-in-residence programs across the globe, some fascinating examples of contemporary artist colonies persist to this date, from well-known establishments to gems off the beaten track.
+Conjured by the art communes in the 1960s and 1970s and then living on in artist-in-residence programs across the globe, some fascinating examples of contemporary artist colonies persist to this date, from well-known establishments to gems off the beaten track.

 “Songzhuang was one of the first places in China where you could enjoy a free way of life.”